inBeat/inbeat-website/content/singles/pricing.md

   questions:
     - answer: >-
         Yes, you can change or cancel your plan at any time in your settings.
-        Once you have canceled, you'll still have access to your premium plan until the end of your subscription cycle, and will then be moved to our free plan.
+        Once you have canceled your plan, you will retain access to your premium plan until the end of your subscription cycle.
+At this point, you will be moved to our free plan.
       question: Can I cancel my subscription whenever I want?
     - answer: >-
         We currently support most major credit cards (Visa, Mastercard, and American Express).
       question: What forms of payment do you accept?
+    - answer: >-
+        This depends on the scale at which you want to do influencer marketing.
+        Think about how many influencers you want to work with and how many you will need to contact.
+Each influencer with an email that is exported will cost 1 credit.
+      question: How Many Credits Do I need?
+    - answer: >-
+        Our platform is built around a usage model.
+For each influencer you export, you will be charged 1 credit.
+If the influencer does not have an email linked to it, you will not be charged.
+      question: What Counts as a Contact Export?
-  title: Common questions about our pricing
+  title: Common Questions
 ---